 It's an unfortunate fact that everybody gets ill sometimes; in the workplace, this translates into sick days – unplanned absences that can be tricky to manage.
-However, if you are beginning to suspect that an employee is abusing sick leave, this article has some tips on how to address the situation.
+However, if you are beginning to suspect that an employee is abusing sick leave when they're not actually ill, this article has some tips on how to address the situation and ultimately reduce the misuse and abuse of sick leave at work.

 What is considered sick leave abuse?